JackieTrinh/GameProject/README.md

 ### How to play the game

-* open the gamemaker executable to play the game
+* open the gamemaker executable to play the game.

 ## Programs Used

 Gamemaker Language
-* It's a simple language I like useing
+* It's a simple language I like useing.

 ColorZilla
-* To get colors for the art
+* To get colors for the art.

 Discord
-* I used this to download music from Noah who made music for the game and to talk with my friend Marcus who helped with the code
+* I used this to download music from Noah who made music for the game and to talk with my friend Marcus who helped with the code.

 ## Purpose

-* I want to make a games to inspire others
+* I made this game to show off what I can do and for people to enjoy.

+## Function

+* In this game your goal is to get to the end.

 ## Screenshots